vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 55-56.
 Namadvādasi-begin on Mārg. śu.
 12; fast on that day; tithi.

-vrata; he should take one of the twelve names of Vispu, viza Nārāyaṇa in Mārg. and P., Madhava in M. and so on up to Damodara in K.; donate at year's end a cow with calf, sandals, garments &c. to twelve brāhmaṇas; goes to Viṣnu:
+vrata; he should take one of the twelve names of Vispu, viza Nārāyaṇa in Mārg. and P., Madhava in M. and so on up to Damodara in K.; donate at year's end a cow with calf, sandals, garments &c. to twelve brāhmaṇas; goes to Viṣṇu:

 loka; HV I. 1097-1101, KKV 347 (in prose and less elaborate): Namanavami-begin on Ăśv. śu.
 9; for a year; worship of Durgā